metadb-project/metadb/doc/get-started-developing.md

 ### Debian packages

-Vagrant is used to manage the VirtualBox VMs, Docker to run containers for Debezium and Docker, and the Go language is used to compile Metadb.
+Vagrant is used to manage the VirtualBox VMs, Docker to run containers for Debezium and Docker, and the Go language to compile Metadb.

 ```
 sudo apt-get install vagrant